mporcheron/porcheron.uk/privacy.md

 ## YouTube

-This website occasionally embeds videos hosted on the [YouTube](https://www.youtube.com/ "YouTube") service.
-YouTube is owned by [YouTube](https://www.google.com/ "Google").
-Embedded videos are done so using a 'privacy-enhanced mode', which requests content without [influencing user experiences](https://support.google.com/youtube/answer/171780?hl=en-GB#zippy=%2Cturn-on-privacy-enhanced-mode "Google FAQ on Privacy-Enhanced Mode"):
+This website occasionally includes videos that are hosted on the [YouTube](https://www.youtube.com/ "YouTube") service.
+YouTube is owned by [Google](https://www.google.com/ "Google").

+By default, videos are not embedded on webpages, but instead a placeholder is displayed.
+Clicking on this placeholder (which says '_Load YouTube video_') will embed the video in the webpage using a 'privacy-enhanced mode'.
+YouTube states this embedded video will not [influence your user experience](https://support.google.com/youtube/answer/171780?hl=en-GB#zippy=%2Cturn-on-privacy-enhanced-mode "Google FAQ on Privacy-Enhanced Mode"):

 > The privacy-enhanced mode of the YouTube embedded player prevents the use of views of embedded YouTube content from influencing the viewer's browsing experience on YouTube.
 This means that the view of a video shown in the privacy-enhanced mode of the embedded player will not be used to personalise the YouTube browsing experience, either within your privacy-enhanced mode embedded player or in the viewer's subsequent YouTube viewing experience.
 >